 - The Internet

-Competition are often something a designer has to consider because you have to create value with your solution.
+Competition is often something a designer has to consider because you have to create unique value with your solution.
 For our example, let’s use grocery stores as your solution.

-While we are here, let’s take a look at some designer competencies such as Information Architecture.
+While we are here, let’s take a look at some design competencies such as Information Architecture.

 While we don’t notice it most of the time, grocery store aisles are designed to balance business needs and user needs.
-Items are deliberately organized and placed for findability and to also maximize sales.
+Items are deliberately organized and placed for affordance to maximize sales.
 For example, candy may be placed near the entrance during Halloween for easy access and to boost sales.
-And it may be a wise choice to not place cat food and canned tuna in the same aisle for fear of confusion between the two objects.
+And it may not be a wise choice to place cat food and canned tuna in the same aisle for fear of confusion between the two objects.

 Another consideration in your design is the user.
 Here’s an example you can find in a grocery store.
 Observe the height of the customers and the placement of the cereal with consideration of business needs (but maybe not the users’).

 The grocery store acts as a system that gives you the option to choose your foods to take home, there are still processes within the store itself.
 One of those processes is the transaction where you exchange your money for goods.
 If you breakdown the process here, the store needs to take a count of what you’re buying and charge you appropriately.
 In most modern grocery stores there are a several examples of this process.

 There is the traditional process where the user waits in line for the grocer to scan their items and conduct the transaction.
 Another process may involve the user doing a self-scan of their inventory and performing that transaction with a machine.
 Variables of this process can include a scanner to help expedite the process which lets the user scan items as they add it to their cart.

 Even in a grocery store, there is interface design for a user to interact with.
 Whether you are in the assisted checkout line or in a self-checkout line, there is interface for totaling your items and price.
 In the example above, the self-checkout UI needs to have a level of intuitiveness so a customer can scan all their items, coupons, loyalty card, and enter their payment method.